cnuzillat/CSCI-243-notes/notes/week2.md

     *ptr = 10;
     ```
       - Changes the value of n
-  -`&ptr` is the address of the pointer
+  - `&ptr` is the address of the pointer
   - `*n = 5` takes the contents of n and goes to the address equal to the value and changes the value of that address
   - Ex:
     ```